Despite its importance to modern life, internet access can easily be overlooked when hunting for a new house or flat to rent.

 If you face a long wait for broadband installation or can’t get the service you want it isn’t the end of the world.

 Mobile broadband at home is becoming more popular thanks to the rollout of fast 4G, and soon 5G, and can be utilized either through a mobile phone (if it has tethering enabled), USB or Wi-Fi dongle, or mobile broadband router.
 However, outside of the major cities you may well find that mobile broadband doesn’t suit your needs.
-Even after 5G coverage becomes widespread don’t surprised if the service isn’t up to scratch as performance can be affected by many factors.
+Even after 5G coverage becomes widespread don’t be surprised if the service isn’t up to scratch as performance can be affected by many factors such as weather conditions and local network traffic.

 And if you are using a mobile contract make sure that your data plan will provide a sufficient amount of data allowance; unlike fixed line home broadband you will not find deals offering unlimited mobile data.
 Web browsing and email use very little data but video streaming and downloads can quickly consume a large amount of bandwidth.
 Check our mobile broadband data usage guide for more details.